Rightsholder Content

 This can happen for numerous reasons, such as: Common artist names, signs and symbols in the artist name, multiple rightsholders delivering the same content or the designated artist profile has been deleted.

-Sometimes, when our system cannot find an appropriate profile to map to, a new profile with your delivered artist name will be created.
+In some cases, when our system is unable to find an appropriate profile to map to, a new profile with your delivered Artist Name will be created.
 This is known as an auto-generated profile.

-Although the play counts and social signals do not carry across when moving content, rest assured that content performs far better on artists' personal and correct profiles than on auto-generated or incorrect profiles, and moving content benefits both creators and fans.
+Although the play counts and social signals do not carry across when moving content, rest assured that content does perform far better on artists' personal and correct profiles than on auto-generated or incorrect profiles, and moving content is beneficial to both creators and fans.

-How do I report tracks on the wrong profile?
+How do I report my tracks on the wrong profile?

 I found a profile using my artist name and posting my music that I didn't create - what's going on?